††††† 201 KAR 35:030. Code of Ethics.

 ††††† (a) A risk that another person, including a family member, could obtain access to the information; and

 ††††† (b) The plan to be used to protect confidentiality.

 ††††† Section 7.
 Financial Arrangements.
-An alcohol and drug counselor shall:
+A credential holder shall:

 ††††† (1) Not charge an excessive fee for service;

-††††† (2) Disclose his fees to a client and supervisee at the beginning of service;
+††††† (2) Disclose fees to a client and supervisee at the beginning of service;

-††††† (3) Make financial arrangements with a patient, third-party payor, or supervisee that:
+††††† (3) Make financial arrangements with a client, third-party payor, or supervisee that:

 ††††† (a) Are reasonably understandable; and